Attribute-Based Access Control (ABAC)

 • Apply business-specific authorization logic.

-Applications can inspect access token claims to determine whether a user is allowed to proceed.
+Applications can inspect the access token’s entitlements claim to determine whether a user is allowed to proceed.

 • If role = senior_staff, allow access